Ainsi la nuit

 Ainsi la nuit (Thus the Night) is a string quartet written by the French composer Henri Dutilleux between 1973 and 1976.
 It was premiered in 1977 by the Parrenin Quartet.

-It is considered one of the most important works in the genre and has been called "one of the treasures of the 20th century quartet repertoire".
+It is considered one of the most important works in the genre.
 The piece has been recorded many times by several prominent ensembles.

 Overview

 Ainsi la nuit was commissioned by the Koussevitzky Foundation for the Juilliard String Quartet.
 Dutilleux dedicated the composition to the memory of the art lover Dr. Samuel Ernest Sussman and as homage to Olga Koussevitzky, widow of Serge Koussevitzky.

 Before starting to work on the piece, Dutilleux studied the string quartets of Beethoven and Bartók as well as Webern's Six Bagatelles.
 The composer stated that the latter were a particularly important influence for Ainsi la nuit.
 He first wrote a series of preliminary studies titled Nuits (Nights), some of which were sent to the Juilliard String Quartet in 1974.
 However, the work in its final form was premiered by the Parrenin Quartet on January 6, 1977.
 The Juilliards gave the American première of the piece in Washington, D.C., on April 13, 1978.